fishnsotong/fishnsotong.github.io/home.md

 [github.com/fishnsotong/protein-purification](https://github.com/fishnsotong/protein-purification)

+### service projects

+**Project Glitch (2020 – present)** \
+Workshops, camps and hackathons to make robotics and making more accessible to students from all backgrounds in MacPherson and Singapore.

 ## writing and photography
-I'm a [film photographer][photos] into portraiture and street photography.
+I'm a [film photographer][photos] exploring portraiture and street photography.
 I like the look of film and taking pictures of my friends.

 I used to be interested in journalistic writing back when I was in school.
 Here's a small collection of my work.